giuseppe99barchetta/vitesy-homeassistant/README.md

 ## API Key

 To obtain your Vitesy API key:
-1. Log in to your Vitesy account
+1. Log in to your Vitesy account at https://admin.vitesy.com/login
-2. Navigate to your profile settings
-3. Find the API section
-4. Generate or copy your API key
+2. Generate or copy your API key

 ## Troubleshooting